Day 1 Arrival in Tralee

 From your point of arrival, use the public transport information we provide to make the journey to Tralee.

 Starting along a footpath next to the old Tralee Ship Canal, you soon pass Blennerville with its famous Windmill before climbing up the side of the Slieve Mish Mountains.
 From this vantage point, there are lovely views over the Atlantic Ocean.
-The trail now follows the rugged slopes of the mountain towards the small village of Camp.Compared to the rest of the route, the condition of this section of the trail can be quite muddy.
-There are ongoing efforts to improve the trail condition, but these improvements may not be in place yet for your hike.
+The trail now follows the rugged slopes of the mountain towards the small village of Camp.Although this walking tour as a whole is classed as 'Gentle', this particular hike is more 'Challenging'.
+Additionally, the condition on some sections of this hike can be quite muddy.

 Today you follow the Emlagh River valley through the heart of the Dingle Peninsula and across to its southern shores.
 Treat yourself to an ice cream and a stroll along the magnificent beach at Inch Strand before continuing on to Annascaul – home to the South Pole Inn and legendary early 20th century Antarctic explorer, Tom Crean.